aws/aws-cdk/docs/src/getting-started.rst

     There is a known issue on Windows with the |cdk| .NET environment.
     Whenever you use a **cdk** command,
-    it issues a node:27508 warning:
+    it issues a node warning similar to the following:

     .. code-block:: sh